 And don’t forget your gardening gloves while you are at the store!
 Do you have any idea how deep under you nails dirt can get?
 It’s better to wear the gloves and save your hands from the scrubbing later.

-I just happened to have an insert that creates a false bottom in the pot.
-So I used that.
+I used the Bloem Ups-A-Daisy Round Planter Lift Insert to creates a false bottom in the pot.

 But other ways to create a false bottom include:

-- add a layer of landscaping rocks in bottom
+- add a layer of landscaping rocks in the bottom

 - Use an old large plastic pot that a plant originally came in before transplanting.
-Flit it upside down in the bottom to take up space
+Flip it upside down in the bottom to take up space

 - Use landscaping fabric over the top of all the other stuff you put inside the bottom of the pot.